-Amounts which are not directly paid, but are reduced by the crediting or applying of an amount, do not attract early payment interest.
+Amounts which you do not pay directly to us, but which are reduced by the crediting or applying of an amount, do not attract early payment interest.
 These amounts include:

 - credit for instalments payable under PAYG instalment - credit for amounts withheld from withholding payments under PAYG withholding - an overpayment of other income tax liabilities - a running balance account (RBA) surplus, and - any other credit entitlement arising under a tax law.